 However, many scholars recommend using silver because it enables more people to pay Zakat which makes more funds available for beneficiaries.

 To use this calculator from Islamic Help you are required to give detailed information about your assets.
 Those assets which will be included in your Zakat calculation can contain cash in hand, in bank accounts, or money lent to someone, shares, and pensions.
 It can also include the value of crops, money from property investment, and gold and silver.

 However, you need not include your personal items such as your home, furniture, cars, food, and clothing in Nisaab.
 You can pay Zakat as a full sum or regular monthly payments.

 Zakat Calculators available online – Transparent Hands

 If your net yearly savings fall below the Nisaab amount you need not pay Zakat.
 If your net capital exceeds the Nisaab value it will be mandatory for you to give zakat.
-Keep in mind that in addition to cash, Zakat is also owed on gold, silver, investments, rent, income, business merchandise and profits, shares, and bonds.
+Keep in mind that in addition to cash, Zakat is also owed on gold, silver, investments, rent, income, business merchandise, and profits, shares, and bonds.
 All of these must be taken into account when calculating the Zakat amount.

-Zakat is obligatory on every Muslim who is of sound mind and possesses more wealth than the Nisaab amount.
+Zakat is obligatory for every Muslim who is of sound mind and possesses more wealth than the Nisaab amount.
 You can pay Zakat at any time of the year if you know that your personal wealth is above Zakat.
 Keep a note of the date so that you remember when it’s due in the next year.
 Many people choose Ramadan as the month to pay zakat in order to seek the mercy and blessings of the Almighty.
 Ramadan is also one of the five pillars of Islam.
 It is a sacred time when Muslims are required to fast and read the Quran.
-Paying Zakat in this Holy month is another way to cleanse the soul and ones wealth.
+Paying Zakat in this Holy month is another way to cleanse the soul and one’s wealth.